SashaBrockman/phase-3-project/README.md

         Accesses the information for all current branches and displays them to the user.
 Hitting enter afterwards returns the user to the Branch menu.

-    2: Display customers for a Branch
+    2: Display Branch Information
         Brings up another input for the user to enter the name of the Branch.
-From there, it accesses the Customers associated with that Branch and prints them to the command line.
+It displays the branch name, address, and it accesses the Customers associated with that Branch and prints them to the command line along with the total held in the Branch.

-    3: Display total held by a Branch
-        Brings up another input for the user to enter the name of the Branch.
-From there, it accesses the Customers associated with that Branch, adds their total balances, and displays it on the command line.

-    4: Create a Branch
+    3: Create a Branch
         Brings up a series of inputs that requests information from the user in order to create a new Branch.
 Each input is validated to ensure that a Branch can be created without errors.

-    5: Delete a Branch
+    4: Delete a Branch
         Brings up another input for the user to enter the name of the Branch.
 From there it grabs the Branch instance from the table and removes its information from the class "all" variable and table.